Picton Monument, Carmarthen: Current monument

 After demolition of the first monument, a new structure honouring Picton was commissioned from the architect F Fowler.
 The foundation stone was laid on Monument Hill in 1847.
-It is inscribed in raised capital letters: 'Picton born August 24, 1758 Fell at Waterloo June 18, 1815' on 2 sides and the names of his battles on the other 2 sides: Busaco, Badajos, Vittoria, Orthes, Toulouse, and Waterloo.
+It is inscribed in raised capital letters: "Picton born August 24, 1758 Fell at Waterloo June 18, 1815" on two sides and the names of his battles on the other two sides: Busaco, Badajos, Vittoria, Orthes, Toulouse, and Waterloo.

 The structure was listed in 1981 (Cadw reference 9503).

 In 1984, the top section was declared unsafe and taken down.
 Four years later, the whole monument was rebuilt stone-by-stone on stronger foundations.

 Campaign for removal or renaming of the monument

 While Picton was an important figure in the Napoleonic Wars, his reputation is tarnished by his record in the Caribbean which included the use of torture and mistreatment of enslaved people.
 Cadw refers to his culpability in crimes against humanity.

-In the wake of the removal of the Statue of Edward Colston in Bristol on 6 June 2020, Wales Online reported that there was a campaign to remove monuments to Picton in Carmarthen and Cardiff.
-Although removal was on the agenda at Cardiff, where a statue of Picton and his portrait were taken off display, in the case of the Carmarthen obelisk the report did refer to an explicit attempt to remove it from the townscape, but instead gave details of an online petition which objected to the monument's commemoration of Picton.
+In the wake of the removal of the Statue of Edward Colston in Bristol on 6 June 2020, Wales Online reported that there were campaigns "to remove memorials to the Napoleonic war hero Thomas Picton".
+Although removal was on the agenda at Cardiff, where a statue of Picton and his portrait were taken off display, in the case of the Carmarthen obelisk, the report did not reveal any explicit attempt to remove it from the townscape, but instead gave details of an online petition which objected to the monument's commemoration of Picton.
 The petition gathered almost 20,000 signatures.
-A counter-petition was endorsed by Neil Hamilton the UKIP politician, who mentioned Picton's patriotism, military successes, courage and death in battle which, in his opinion, "deserve to be perpetuated in public monuments".
+A counter-petition was endorsed by Neil Hamilton, who at the time was leader of UKIP in Wales.
+Hamilton mentioned Picton's patriotism, military successes, courage and death in battle which, in his opinion, "deserve to be perpetuated in public monuments".
 A cross-party group was set up within Carmarthenshire County Council to review the Picton Monument.
 The group recommended that "prominently placed information boards" should be erected near to the monument.
 These should include "reference to Sir Thomas Picton encompassing his military career as well as his known links with slavery".
-Planning permission was granted for the boards, but as at the end of 2021 details were awaited as to what exactly the boards would say.